Author: Uphill Athlete

 Read More

 If the internet is to be believed, the best way to build endurance is to train hard, collapse in a pool of sweat, and really feel like you’ve given your all.
 Ultimately, this must be "real" training, right?
 Putting it all out there every time?
 Not exactly.
 When we reference the 100-plus-year history of endurance training, we see a different story.
-The use of high intensity is actually rather rare in a properly structured endurance training plan.
-So when (and how) do wise coaches and smart athletes add high-intensity training to their programs?We know for a fact that high-intensity aerobic training…
+The use of high intensity exercise is actually rather limited in a properly structured endurance training plan.
+So when (and how) do wise coaches and smart athletes add high-intensity training to their programs?High-intensity aerobic training (Zone 3 and above)…

 Read More